You can use Hunter to search our collection and find:

-Go to the research enquiries desk for more focused support or contact the liaison team.
+For more focused support, contact the liaison team.

 You can search all of the journals we subscribe to using Hunter.
 For more in-depth literature searching, use our databases.
 In the A-Z databases listyou will find a range of specialist search platforms such as OvidSP and EBSCOhost, as well as evidence-based point of care tools and the NHS Knowledge and Library Hub for NHS staff.

 You can search across other types of information such as images and multimedia or statistics (PDF) using a range of tools.

 or The Grey Book, was first published and edited by Professor Joe Collier in August 1979.
 It is probably the oldest established set of such guidelines in the UK.